marcoantonioni/IBM-BAM-OE-demos/README.md

 Demos and other stuffs

-NOTE: The projects if this folder have been created using RH Quarkus distribution
+NOTE: The projects in this folder have been created using RH Quarkus distribution

 ```
 RH_QM_PLUGIN_VER="2.7.6.Final-redhat-00009"